25 Creative Hobbies to Try When You Feel Overwhelmed

 Drop ink or watered-down paint onto a folded piece of paper.
 Press both sides together.
 Open it.
 Marvel at what appeared.

-Ink blot art removes your inner critic from the process entirely because you did not choose what happened.
+Ink blot art removes your inner critic entirely because you didn't choose what happened.
 It happened.
 You can build on it or leave it as is.
-Either way, there is no failure possible.
-It is all discovery, which is a genuinely different experience for a brain that has been catastrophizing since breakfast.
+Either way there's no failure possible.

 23. Torn Paper Mosaic

-Tearing paper by hand is more satisfying than it has any right to be.
-There is something physically releasing about it.
 Tear old magazines into small pieces.
 Arrange them into a loose image or just a color field you like looking at.
+The tearing is its own kind of nervous system discharge.
+The arranging is meditative.

 24. Paint Chip Color Sorting